antihax/mock-esi/v5/go/README.md

-# Go API Server for esilegacy
+# Go API Server for esiv5

 An OpenAPI for EVE Online